Djwarf/Qasa/docs/api/threat_model.md

 5. Quantum computer attacks against the cryptography
 6. Memory dumping attacks targeting sensitive data
 7. Key overuse through automatic rotation mechanisms
+8. Side-channel attacks through constant-time implementations and formal verification

 ### Outside Security Boundary

 The module cannot protect against:

-1. Physical attacks on the hardware
+1. Physical attacks on the hardware (except when using HSMs)
 2. Compromise of the operating system or runtime environment
 3. Malware on the user's device
 4. Social engineering attacks against users
 5. Attacks against the application using this module incorrectly
 6. Side-channel attacks specific to the hardware/environment
 7. Users choosing extremely weak passwords
+8. Browser/JavaScript environment compromise when using WASM

 ### Trust Assumptions